Use of Imported and Australian Native Timbers in Mandolins

 Jarrah, in combination with King Billy Pine, makes lovely sounding mandolins.
 A King Billy Pine top, Jarrah back, and fiddleback Blackwood bindings produces quite a handsome combination.
 However, the instruments are quite heavy because Jarrah is a very heavy timber, and most musicians do notice this and don't like it.
 Tonally, Jarrah is very strong in the bass.
 Mandolins made from Jarrah have a strong rich sounding bass which imparts an overall fuller tonal quality on the instrument.
 I do not use Jarrah any more because of the weight problem and being a Eucalyptus species, the wood is not particularly stable.

-Extremely hard and heavy desert Acacia species that I use for tuning knobs and bindings.
+Extremely hard and heavy desert Acacia species that I use for tuning knobs, bindings and fingerboards on my Goldfinch mandolins.
 Makes very attractive tuning knobs and excellent bindings.
 Sometimes can have fiddleback figure (ringed Gigdee).
 Bends reasonably easy if you are careful.
 Fine grain texture that polishes up well.
 It has an attractive dark reddish brown colour under an oil finish that compliments Myrtle.
 Is used as an Ebony substitute by many Australian Luthiers and also by the Maton guitar factor.
 Significantly harder than Ebony.
 Fingerboards made from Gidgee are not likely to wear out.

 Another extremely hard and heavy desert Acacia that I use for tuning knobs and bindings.
 Reddish gold in colour and not as dark as Gidgee, but has a very attractive golden shine under an oil finish.
 Makes attractive bindings, but is stiff and difficult to bend.